mattzshum/cs100-RShell/README.md

 # CS 100 Programming Project

 Product Information
-> Author(s): Darrien Gunn (862030886), Christian Lee (862053682)
+> Author(s): Matthew Shum (862009656), Christian Lee (862053682)
 > Winter 2019

 ## Introduction
 We will be developing a command shell (Rshell) in C++ that will be able to print command prompts, read in commands and connectors from standard input, and execute the appropriate commands using _execvp_, _waitpid_, and _fork_.
 A shell is a user interface which accesses an operating system’s services.
 Specific characters (commands) will be used to provide instructions and send data to the operating system.

 Rshell will be able to handle inputs without limit to the number of commands chained together through connections as well as any combination of operators.
 Since this program is structural/object focused, we will use composite pattern to represent the hierarchies of our classes.
+Our program will make sure to take precedence i.e. parentheses into account when reading in different commands along with their connectors.
+Rshell will also be able to handle test commands [] with flags (-e, -f, -d).

 Following the **composite** design pattern, our composite class will be the *Connector* class along with a *leaf* class called Operator.